-The Special Case of Diamond-Shaped Inheritance In the case of a diamond-shaped inheritance, as the method table is constructed in the order specified in the declaration of the superclasses, like in:
+More precisely, with WOOPER, as the method table is constructed in the order specified in the declaration of the superclasses, like in:

--define(superclasses,[class\X,class\Y,...]).
+'''

+-define(superclasses,[class_X,class_Y,...]).

+'''

 and as child classes override mother ones, when an incoming WOOPER message arrives the selected method should be the one defined in the last inheritance branch of the last child (if any), otherwise the one defined in the next to last branch of the last child, etc.